lyteword/chspurgeon-tod/volume-7/psalm-126.md

 **Verse 1.**

-1\.Sunny memories of what the Lord did, "he turned again the captivity", etc.
+1\.
+Sunny memories of what the Lord did, "he turned again the captivity", etc.

-2\.Singular impressions,—we could not believe it to be true.
+2\.
+Singular impressions,—we could not believe it to be true.

-3\.Special discoveries—it was true, abiding, etc.
+3\.
+Special discoveries—it was true, abiding, etc.

 **Verse 1.** A comparison and a contrast.

-1\.The saved like them that dream.
+1\.
+The saved like them that dream.

 a) In the strangeness of their experience.

 b) In the ecstasy of their joy.

-2\.The saved unlike them that dream.
+2\.
+The saved unlike them that dream.

 a) In the reality of their experience.
 Dreams are unsubstantial things, but "the Lord turned"—an actual fact.

 b) In their freedom from disappointment.
 No awakening to find it "but a dream": see Isa 29:8.

-3\.In the endurance of their joy.
+3\.
+In the endurance of their joy.
 The joy of dreams is soon forgotten, but this is "everlasting joy."— *W. H. J. P.*

 **Verse 2.** Saintly laughter.
 What creates it, and how it is justified.

 **Verse 2.** *Recipe for holy laughter*.

-1\.Lie in prison a few weeks.
+1\.
+Lie in prison a few weeks.

-2\.Hear the Lord turning the key.
+2\.
+Hear the Lord turning the key.

-3\.Follow him into the high road.
+3\.
+Follow him into the high road.

-4\.Your sky will burst with sunshine, and your heart with song and laughter.
+4\.
+Your sky will burst with sunshine, and your heart with song and laughter.

-5\.If this recipe is thought too expensive, try *keeping in the high road.* — *W. B. H.*
+5\.
+If this recipe is thought too expensive, try *keeping in the high road.* — *W. B. H.*

 **Verses 2-3.**

-1\.Reports of God's doings.
+1\.
+Reports of God's doings.

-2\.Experience of God's doings.
+2\.
+Experience of God's doings.

 **Verses 2-3.**

-1\.The Lord does great things for his people.
+1\.
+The Lord does great things for his people.

-2\.These great things command the attention of the world.
+2\.
+These great things command the attention of the world.

-3\.They inspire the joyful devotion of the saints.— *W. H. J. P.*
+3\.
+They inspire the joyful devotion of the saints.— *W. H. J. P.*

 **Verse 3.** *The LORD hath done great things for us.* In this acknowledgment and confession there are three noteworthy points of thankfulness.

-1\.That they were *"great things"* which were done.
+1\.
+That they were *"great things"* which were done.

-2\.Who it was who did them: *"the Lord."*
+2\.
+Who it was who did them: *"the Lord."*

-3\.That they are done: not against us, but *"for us."*
+3\.
+That they are done: not against us, but *"for us."*

 — *Alexander Henderson*, 1583-1646.

 **Verse 4.** Believers, rejoicing in their own deliverance, solicitous for a flood of prosperity to overflow the church.
 See the connection, Ps 126:1-3.
 Remark,

-1\.The doubting and despondent are too concerned about themselves, and too busy seeking comfort, to have either solicitude or energy to spare for the church's welfare; but the joyful heart is free to be earnest for the church's good.
+1\.
+The doubting and despondent are too concerned about themselves, and too busy seeking comfort, to have either solicitude or energy to spare for the church's welfare; but the joyful heart is free to be earnest for the church's good.

-2\.Joyful believers, other things being equal, know more of the constraining power of Christ's love, which makes them anxious for his glory and the success of his cause.
+2\.
+Joyful believers, other things being equal, know more of the constraining power of Christ's love, which makes them anxious for his glory and the success of his cause.

-3\.The joyful can appreciate more fully the contrast of their condition to that of the undelivered, and for their sake cannot fail to be anxious for the church through whose ministry their deliverance comes.
+3\.
+The joyful can appreciate more fully the contrast of their condition to that of the undelivered, and for their sake cannot fail to be anxious for the church through whose ministry their deliverance comes.

-4\.The joyful are, in general, the most believing and the most hopeful; their expectation of success leads them to prayer, and impels them to effort.— *J. F.*
+4\.
+The joyful are, in general, the most believing and the most hopeful; their expectation of success leads them to prayer, and impels them to effort.— *J. F.*

 **Verse 4.**

-1\.The dried up Christian.
+1\.
+The dried up Christian.

-2\.His unhappy condition.
+2\.
+His unhappy condition.

-3\.His one hope.
+3\.
+His one hope.

-4\.Result when realized.
+4\.
+Result when realized.

 **Verse 5.** *The Christian Husbandman.*

-1\.Illustrate the metaphor.
+1\.
+Illustrate the metaphor.
 The husbandman has a great variety of work before him; every season and every day brings its proper business.
 So the Christian has duties in the closet, in the family, in the church, in the world, etc., etc.

-2\.Whence it is that many Christians sow in tears.
+2\.
+Whence it is that many Christians sow in tears.

 a) It may be owing to the badness of the soil.